-Atlas species distribution map example
+Atlas map example

 Our Butterfly Atlases are vitally important because they show the location of species and, over time, measure distribution changes and the possible effects of climate change.
 This gives us the information we need to help various species in appropriate ways.

-- Introduction to the analytical methodology
+- Introduction to our analytical methodology

 - Explanation of data collection methods